-This information is applicable for small, unintentional ingestions only.
-If the child ingested more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount ingested, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
+This information applies to children who have unintentionally swallowed a small amount.
+If the child swallowed more than one mouthful, is having symptoms, or if you are not positive of the exact substance or amount swallowed, call your local Poison Center immediately 1-800-222-1222 to speak to a nurse, pharmacist or physician for recommendations specific to your situation.
 The call is free and confidential.

-Toxicity Level: Toxic
+- Toxicity Level: Toxic

-Also Known As: tobacco, nicotine
+- Also Known As: tobacco, nicotine

-What It Is: Tobacco products are used for the nicotine component.
+- What It Is: Tobacco products are used for the nicotine component.
 These products are not meant to be swallowed and not meant for use by children.
-If your child has ingested chewing tobacco or saliva containing chewing tobacco residue, call your local Poison Center at 1-800-222-1222 immediately for advice specific to your situation.
+If your child has swallowed chewing tobacco or saliva containing chewing tobacco residue, call your local Poison Center at 1-800-222-1222 immediately for advice specific to your situation.
 The call is free and confidential.

-Toxicity: The toxic component of tobacco is nicotine.
+- Toxicity: The toxic component of tobacco is nicotine.
 Nicotine is toxic; small amounts can be managed at home with the poison center’s help, however large amounts can be life threatening.

-Possible Symptoms of Overdose/Poisoning: vomiting, sweating, drowsiness/tiredness, shaking, confusion, seizures, death
+- Possible Symptoms of Overdose/Poisoning: vomiting, sweating, drowsiness/tiredness, shaking, confusion, seizures, death

-What You Should Do: If your child has ingested tobacco or saliva containing chewing tobacco residue, call 1-800-222-1222 immediately for advice specific to your situation.
+- What You Should Do: If your child has swallowed tobacco or saliva containing chewing tobacco residue, call 1-800-222-1222 immediately for advice specific to your situation.
 The poison center expert will ask you a few questions, and then tell you if it is safe to watch the child at home or if you need to take him or her to the emergency room.
 The call is free and confidential.

-If your child has gotten this substance in their eyes, please view our Eye Exposure information.
+NOTE: If your child has gotten this substance in their eyes, please view our Eye Exposure information.